 Adoption FAQ

-You, the birth parent, do!
-Under California law, only agencies and birth parents can place a child for adoption.
-That decision can not be delegated to anyone; not to an attorney, doctor, grandmother, etc.
+Under California law, only licensed California agencies and the child's legal parent(s) can place a child for adoption.
+That decision can not be delegated to anyone else: not to an attorney, therapist, medical professional, family member, facilitator, etc.

 With very few exceptions for close relatives, this situation will require compliance with the Interstate Compact on the Placement of Children (ICPC).
 The purpose of the ICPC is to protect children from being trafficked across state lines.
 Compliance with the ICPC requires work in both states.
 The birth mother's (and child's) home state will be the "sending state:" the adoptive family's home state will be the "receiving state."